tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Netscape's Secure Socket Layer protocol {{SSL3}}.
 TLS is based on SSL Version 3.0.

-stream cipher
-: An encryption algorithm that converts a key into a cryptographically strong keystream, which is then exclusive-ORed with the plaintext.

-symmetric cipher
-: See bulk cipher.

 Transport Layer Security (TLS)
 : This protocol; also, the Transport Layer Security working group of the Internet Engineering Task Force (IETF).
 See "Working Group